phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/example.rst

 .. important::

-   The effects of this tag are not yet fully implemented in PhpDocumentor2.
+   The effects of this tag are not yet fully implemented in phpDocumentor 3.

 The @example tag shows the code of a specified example file, or optionally, just a portion of it.